Delta outbreak exposes New Zealand's low vaccination rates | Health

 New Zealand's coronavirus cases jumped on Thursday, as questions grew about the government's response to the pandemic given the slowest vaccination rate among developed countries and the economic pressures of prolonged isolation.

 "This is a significant development.
-It means now we can be fairly certain how and when the virus entered the country," Ardern said at a news conference.
+It means now we can be fairly certain how and when the virus entered the country," Ardern told a news conference.
 "And the period in which cases were in the community was relatively short."

-New Zealanders had been living without curbs until Ardern ordered a snap 3-day nationwide lockdown on Tuesday after a new case was found in the largest city Auckland, the first in the country since February.
-Ardern, who shut the country's borders in March 2020, had announced plans for a gradual reopening this month https://www.reuters.com/world/asia-pacific/virus-free-new-zealand-plans-border-reopening-amid-labour-shortage-2021-08-09 amid pressure from businesses and public sectors facing a worker shortage that policymakers fear will fuel inflation.
+New Zealanders had been living without curbs until Ardern ordered a snap 3-day nationwide lockdown on Tuesday after a case was found in the largest city Auckland, the first in the country since February.
+Ardern, who shut the country's borders in March 2020, had announced plans for a gradual reopening this month https://www.reuters.com/world/asia-pacific/virus-free-new-zealand-plans-border-reopening-amid-labour-shortage-2021-08-09 following pressure from businesses and public sectors facing worker shortages that policymakers fear will fuel inflation.

-But the new cases, though still relatively small in number, may delay those plans and have caused significant concerns in the nation that has struggled to get its population vaccinated.
-Only about 23% of its 5 million people have been fully vaccinated so far, the lowest rate among the 38 members of the Organisation for Economic Co-operation and Development (OECD).
+The new cases may delay those plans and are causing concern in the nation, which has struggled to get its population vaccinated.
+Only about 23% of its 5 million people have been fully vaccinated, the lowest rate among the 38 members of the Organisation for Economic Co-operation and Development (OECD).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)